wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

     "faker": "^4.1.0",
     "lodash": "^4.17.15"
   },
-  "browserslist": [
-    "last 1 chrome versions"
+  "browserslist": ["last 1 chrome versions"]
-  ]
 }
 ```

-Now if you run `npm start` and open the page, we will see this error.
+However if you run `npm start` and open the page, you will see this error.

 ![](@attachment/Clipboard_2020-05-30-17-39-38.png) 5:20

-That issue is the link to the CSS being incorrect.
+That issue is caused by the link to the CSS being incorrect.
 It has to go up one more level.

 Modify the link on our HTML page like so: `<link rel="stylesheet" href="../../base.css">`.

-Now when Wes refreshed the page he is seeing an error.
+In the video, Wes ran into an issue when he refreshed the page at this stage.

 ![](@attachment/Clipboard_2020-05-30-17-41-23.png) 5:38

 Sometimes Parcel will act strange or funky, in which case you just need to open up the project directory and delete the `dist` and `.cache` folders and then rerun `npm start`.
 A lot of the times, that will fix the issue.
+When Wes did that, it fixed the issue.

+### Third Party Node Modules

-Now let's go through some different packages we have.
-The first is `waait`, which we have not yet installed.
+Next we will go through some different packages that are useful, starting within `waait`, which we have not yet installed.

+#### waait npm package

 https://www.npmjs.com/package/waait